sunspec/pysunspec2/README.rst

 =================================
 Installing using pip:

  pip install pysunspec2

-Installing using pip installs the models as well
+Installation using pip installs the models as well

 Installing from the setup.py file (deprecated):